akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### Harold at Court
+### Harold at the Royal Court

 **1 March 1115**

-Harold, recovered enough to travel, visited court for the first time.
+Harold, now that he had recovered enough to travel, visited court for the first time.

 He stood in the great hall, leaning on his daughter’s arm, and faced the court that had whispered about her.
 The staghound, brought along despite all sense, sat at his feet.
 And Goosie was there, preening her feathers.